arbouch/Rednet/README.md

 # Rednet
-Acopy of tender for our college
+A copy of TINDER for our college